mkenney/docker-devenv/README.md

 into the home directory and if a `tnsnames.ora` file exists on the host at `/oracle/product/latest/network/admin/tnsnames.ora` it will be copied to the same location inside the container.
-This should be enough to automate connecting to oracle (sqlplus is installed in the container).
+This should be enough to automate connecting to oracle (sqlplus is installed in the container) but ymmv.
 If the connection fails, make sure the path to the wallet files is correct.
 Take a look at `~/.oracle/network/admin/sqlnet.ora` and make sure the path doesn't contain your username from the host machine.